Burdine & Brown

 They argue that the goods will get there faster since the only stop is to refuel not to abide by Federal regulations that require limited driving without rest.
 This will make businesses more responsive to the needs of the consumer.
 They argue the computer can evaluate 200 changes to traffic each minute, far more than the driver could ever do.

-I believe that when a driver less 18 wheeler trucking company puts one their new trucks on the road, they should, as a licensing requirement, pay to the state government fund a sum of $30,000 per vehicle to re-train the displaced truck driver.
+I believe that when a driverless 18 wheeler trucking company puts one of their new trucks on the road, they should, as a licensing requirement, pay to the state government fund a sum of $30,000 per vehicle to re-train the displaced truck driver.
 A state fund could easily be created (please, not through the Federal Government) that would collect the money and when a displaced truck driver applies, he/she would be given this money or it will be given directly to a vocational technical school to pay for tuition and books to retrain a driver in a new field of work.
-Vocational counselling should also be a part of this payment because I believe a person who has been a truck driver for more than a few years will need counselling to determine best what their transferable skills are.
+Vocational counseling should also be a part of this payment because I believe a person who has been a truck driver for more than a few years will need counseling to determine best what their transferable skills are.

 In 2018, 885 large truck drivers died while 4678 people died in collisions with large trucks.
 These numbers sound quite persuasive and sobering (no pun intended) to advocate for driverless 18 wheelers.
 But we have no idea what the numbers or accidents will look like as the drivers are replaced with computers.
 I thought I had enough things to worry about as I entered the Interstate Highway system in and around Atlanta, Georgia.
 Here is another big worry in my rearview mirror.